EricFillion/CMPE-327/Documentation/Tests/R6-Buy.md

 - Click element `input[type="submit"]`
 - Validate that the page has been redirected to /
 - Validate that the `#buy_message` element shows successful
-- Validate that current page contains a #ticket-name header matching the tickets name.
 - Open /logout (clean up)

 ### Test Case R5.2:  The name of the ticket is no longer than 60 characters - Negative.